 The Successor Agency shall timely file each ROPS pursuant to the Law.
 The ROPS for the six month fiscal period commencing January 1 of each year shall include, in addition to the other amounts required to be included thereon pursuant to the Law, the sum of (i) the difference, if any, between the amount of Debt Service payable on the Refunding Bonds on the next succeeding March 1 and September 1 and the amounts then on deposit in the Interest Account, Principal Account and Sinking Fund Account plus (ii) the amount, if any, required to be deposited in the Series 2014A Debt Service Reserve Account, the Series 2021A Debt Service Reserve Account, and the Series 2021B Debt Service Reserve Account pursuant to the Trust Agreement.
-The ROPS for the six month fiscal period commencing July 1 of each year shall include, in addition to the other amounts required to be included thereon pursuant to the Law, the sum of (i) the difference, if any, between the amount then on deposit in the Interest Account established pursuant to the Trust Agreement and the amount of interest and principal payable on the Refunding Bonds on September 1 of such fiscal period plus (ii) the amount, if any, required to be deposited in the Series 2014A Debt Service Reserve Account, the Series 2021A Debt Service Reserve Account, and the Series 2021B Debt Service Reserve Account pursuant to the Trust Agreement.
+The ROPS for the six month fiscal period commencing July 1 of each year shall include, in addition to the other amounts for the non deposit in the Interest Account established pursuant to the Trust Agreement and the amount of interest and principal payable on the Refunding Bonds on September 1 of such fiscal period plus (ii) the amount, if any, required to be deposited in the Series 2021A Debt Service Reserve Account of the Series 2021B Debt Service Reserve Account established pursuant to the Trust Agreement and the amount of interest and principal payable on the Refunding Bonds on September 1 of such fiscal period plus (ii) the amount, if any, required to be deposited in the Series 2021A Debt Service Reserve Account, the Series 2021A Debt Service Reserve Account, and the Series 2021A Debt Service Reserve Account, the Series 2021A Debt Service Reserve Account to the Trust Agreement and the amount of interest and principal payable on the Refunding Bonds on September 1 of such fiscal period plus (ii) the amount, if any, required to be deposited in the Series 2021B Debt Service Reserve Account pursuant to the Trust Agreement.